3 Free Printable PDF Time Blocking Templates

 First up: nail down a solid scheduling tool.

 If you like using printables, I've got three different time-blocking templates that are totally free for you today!
-You can choose from one of the three time blocking methods in the section below.
+You can choose from one of 39 time blocking printables in the section below.

 If you're more of a digital person, there are tons of apps that can help you time block your day.
 I personally use Toggl.
 It lets me "clock in" to a particular time block, tracking what I'm doing throughout the day.